ht3ny/ht3ny.github.io/_posts/2020-04-12-unexplored-power-of-biocompatible-electricity.md

 <br />

 ![Transfection effficiency vs frequency](/assets/images/XieAtAl_transfection_vs_freq.png)
-<sup>source :[Xie At Al][journal-XieAtAl]</sup>
+<sup>source :[Xie et al.][journal-XieAtAl]</sup>

 ## So what we have got so far

 So understanding all these requirements and theory, we can summarise the feasibility and criteria for practical application:
-- current density strength of 3.85 - 7.7 &#xb5;A/mm<sup>2</sup> at targeted area
+- Current density of 3.85 - 7.7 &#xb5;A/mm<sup>2</sup> at targeted area
-- total current shouldn't exceed 10 mA or even lower for patient with underlying neurological disease
+- Total current shouldn't exceed the fatal milliAmpere strength.
+It may be even lower for patient with underlying neurological disease
-- the electric current shouldn't past brain or heart, and potentially unusable for patients with pacemaker/bionic device
+- the electric current shouldn't past brain or heart.
+Pacemaker/bionic device users are identified as high risk.
 - To minimise transfection and electrolysis, AC field (triangular, sinusoidal, or square wave) should be used

 The method of delivery availables are invasive/intravenous, current delivery via external electrode, and electric current induction.
 Each have its advantages and limitation.